Chiapas, the southernmost state of Mexico, is probably my favorite in the entire country.

-It’s also designated as a UNESCO World Heritage Site, thanks not only to the impressive structures, but also because of the illuminating hieroglyphic inscriptions on many of the monuments, these document the history of Lakamha and its rulers.
+The site is designated as a UNESCO World Heritage Site, thanks not only to the impressive structures but also because of the illuminating hieroglyphic inscriptions on many of the monuments, these document the history of Lakamha and its rulers.

 Then set off to explore Yaxchilán and Bonampak

-If you are in search of lesser popular things to do in Chiapas, head to Yaxchilán and Bonampak in the Locandona Jungle, among the most unique places to visit in Chiapas, Mexico.
+If you are in search of less popular things to do in Chiapas, head to Yaxchilán and Bonampak in the Locandona Jungle, among the most unique places to visit in Chiapas, Mexico.

 Yaxchilán, whose name means “green stones” in the Maya language, sits on the banks of the Usumacinta River, which marks the border with Guatemala.
 Because of its location immersed in the jungle, the site is hard to reach – and this explains why it still remains a hidden gem!

 At about one hour from Yaxchilán, Bonampak is another unique site that was only discovered in the early 20th century.
-It is famous for the very well kept murals that depict war scenes.
+It is famous for its very well-kept murals that depict war scenes.

 Abseil into Sima de Las Cotorras